HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 The fast should start with the watchful eye of a specialist.
 The whole process requires preparations.
 You should gradually reduce the amount of meat and dairy that you eat.
 Two weeks before fasting you totally stop eating meat and dairy.
 During the detox, it is good to schedule some time just for ourselves, for some relaxation and some time in the open air.
 Fasting is not the only way to detoxify our organisms.
 There are some people who, for various reasons, shouldn’t completely stop eating.
 Such people can switch to a macrobiotic diet or just eat millet groats with olive oil for a few days.
 However, it is crucial to choose only organic products.
 Instead of eating, you can fast on properly composed juices.
 The juices should be made from vegetables, fresh herbs, maybe a little bit of fruit.
 Though be careful with fruit.
 It contains fructose which is not very good for us.
 Juice should be prepared in a squeezer or in a juicer.
 That’s how it will be full of nutrients.
 Diet based on juices is a part of Gerson therapy that has been successful as a part of cancer treatment.

-An organism that doesn’t get nutrients, turns on a survival mode, it feeds itself with undigested leftovers.
+An organism that doesn’t get nutrients, turns on a survival mode, it feeds itself with remains of food which have not been digested.
 It uses cholesterol, lipids (fats), proteins (albumen, amino acids).
 The bone marrow is motivated to produce white blood cells (fasting is perceived as something life-threatening that’s why we witness such a mobilization while it lasts).
 A lot of other organs are “set straight”.
-Such a fasting resembles an inspection or a drill of an army when their general officer pays them a controlling visit.
+Such a fast resembles an inspection or a drill of an army when their general officer pays them a controlling visit.
 The same happens with our brain.
 Since we are starving, it needs to find something to eat!
-There can be observed some beneficial changes occurring in the brain, like „clearing foggy mind“ and such persons are less prone to suffer from neurological illnesses.
+There can be observed some beneficial changes occurring in the brain, like "clearing foggy mind“ and such people are less prone to suffer from neurological illnesses.

 Fasting for the busy ones

-More often than fasting, we can go through intermittent cleansing that does not require preparation or taking days off from work.
+More often than fasting, we can go through intermittent cleansing that does not require preparation or taking some days off.
 If you want to clean your mouth, you need to put coconut oil in your mouth and keep it there for about 20 minutes massaging your gums and palate.
 After about 20 minutes spit it out.
 You mustn’t swallow it.
 After spitting it out, just brush your teeth with a toothpaste that doesn’t contain fluoride.
 If you want to support your liver, mix olive oil with lemon juice (1:1) and drink it before going to bed.
-It gets rid of the toxins in the body.
+It helps the body to get rid of the toxins.
 Another good habit is to start the day with a glass of delicately warm water with lemon juice.
 Such a combination wakes the body up and prepares the gastrointestinal system to work.
 Lemon juice also prevents throat from infections.
 Despite lemons’ taste may suggest something completely different, lemons actually deacidify our bodies.

 Another method to cleanse our organisms is drinking cistus tea.
 This herb is famous for its anticancer properties.
 It can be also very helpful in the treatment of borreliosis and it supports the activity of our guts.
 As all herbs, it has some active ingredients that may cause side effects, just like in case of medicine you get in pharmacies.
 So, drink it in moderation and read the information on the package.